Traugott Lawler: Early life and education

+Academic career

+After obtaining his doctorate, Lawler became an instructor at Yale University and was made a fellow of Davenport College.
+He taught from 1966 to 1972, during which period he taught Old English and served as the assistant director of graduate studies in English.
+He left untenured to become a professor at Northwestern University, where he would teach until 1981.
+At Northwestern, Lawler taught topics including Geoffrey Chaucer and English literature.
+In 1977, Lawler was named a fellow of the American Council of Learned Societies, and worked on a project titled "The one and the many in the Canterbury Tales."
-In 1983, Lawler was named a Guggenheim Fellow.
-From 1986 to 1995, and from 2002 to 2003 he served as Master of Ezra Stiles College.
-He retired from teaching in 2005 to prepare, with other scholars, a commentary on the known versions of Piers Plowman.
-The book was released by University of Pennsylvania Press.

-Under Lawler's leadership, Ezra Stiles College at Yale University had remarkable intramural success.
+Lawler returned to Yale in 1981 as a professor of English.
+In 1983, he was named a Guggenheim Fellow.
+From 1986 to 1995, he served as the master of Ezra Stiles College and was its acting master from 2002 to 2003 before Stuart B. Schwartz assumed the role.
+Under Lawler's leadership, Ezra Stiles College at Yale University experienced intramural success.
 During his first tenure as Master, Stiles won the Tyng Cup in six out of eight years.
-During his second term of service as Master, Ezra Stiles again won the Tyng Cup and continued to win in two subsequent years under the guidance of Stuart Schwartz.
+During his second term of service as Master, Ezra Stiles again won the Tyng Cup and continued to win in two subsequent years under the guidance of Schwartz.
+In addition to his role as master, Lawler also served as the college's librarian.

+Lawler retired from teaching in June 2005 to prepare a commentary on the known versions of Piers Plowman with other scholars.
+The book was released by the University of Pennsylvania Press.
+He continued to teach Yale alumni in weekly sessions, including those on The Canterbury Tales.

+Personal life
-Traugott is the younger brother of environmental engineer John P. Lawler, founder of Lawler, Matusky, & Skelly Engineers, which was later acquired by HDR, Inc.

-Traugott is the great-uncle of Mike Lawler, a Republican Member of Congress.
+Traugott is the younger brother of environmental engineer John P. Lawler, founder of Lawler, Matusky, & Skelly Engineers, which was later acquired by HDR, Inc. Traugott is the great-uncle of Mike Lawler, a Republican Member of Congress.

-He has four children, Peter, Dan, Kate, and Greg with wife Margaret (Peggy) Lawler and eight grandchildren.
+Lawler married his wife, Margaret (Peggy) Lawler, shortly after graduating from Holy Cross.
+He has four children—Peter, Dan, Kate, and Greg—and eight grandchildren.
+He and his wife live in Hamden, Connecticut.
+Lawler is Catholic.